 Each licensed RO or SRO shall undergo medical examination and evaluation as part of the requalification program.
-Medical examination shall be conducted prior to initial licensing and biennially thereafter, with the interval not to exceed 30 months.
+Each licensee shall have a medical examination by a physician.
+The physician shall determine that the applicant or licensee meets the requirements of 10CFR 55.33(a)(1).
+Medical examinations shall be conducted prior to licensing and no less than every two years thereafter, with the periodic examination completed no later than the last day of the 12 month of the second year.
 More frequent examination may be required if the conditions warrant as determined by the Reactor Supervisor or upon the recommendation of a medical examiner.